 Youth Development Leadership (YDL)

-Youth development leadership is a graduate degree offered by the School of Social Work in the College of Education and Human Development for people who work with youth in traditional and nontraditional settings.
-Leadership in this field depends upon keeping up with the challenges facing today's youth, which requires continual learning and professional growth.
-This degree is an excellent career opportunity for anyone working with youth, regardless of previous academic background.
+Youth Development Leadership is a graduate degree offered by the School of Social Work in the College of Education and Human Development.
+The program assists professionals who work with and on behalf of youth to better understand the youth development process and to demonstrate leadership skills in their personal work settings.
+We honor the precepts of adult learning, allowing for utilization of knowledge gained from experience and from peer interaction, and the concept of individualized instruction, where students select and investigate issues of their own choosing, preferably in settings which have maximum learning potential for their own goals.
+Leadership in this field depends upon keeping up with the challenges facing today's youth, which requires continual learning and professional growth, thus this degree is an excellent career opportunity for anyone working with youth, regardless of previous academic background.

 - A community-based model of youth development

 - Emphasis upon leadership, community building and experiential learning

 - Diverse, flexible and interdisciplinary faculty committed to helping students develop a course of study to meet professional and personal interests

 - Cohort of youth work professionals creates a supportive learning environment

 - Curriculum that provides an understanding of practices, policies and ethics of youth work

 A unique program feature is the cohort model.
 Admitted students take core courses together, one course per semester over a two -year period.
 Ideally, each cohort becomes a self-sustaining group, capable of developing and mentoring its own members and those of succeeding cohorts.
 The program establishes a family of learners and performers who assume expanding roles of leadership, continuously supported by involved faculty and nurturing classmates.
 This supportive, community environment establishes a network of professional connections, personal support and fun.